ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

 their deadline passes.
 You can talk to other students about them, get coding help from staff on them, and so on.
 Please make use of these resources to understand where your solution was incorrect or incomplete, and resubmit!

+## <a id="help" href="#help">Getting Help</a>

+<h3>Working and getting help in the lab</h3>

+You have <a href="https://sdacs.ucsd.edu/~icc/index.php" target="_blank">computer accounts</a> for the labs in the CSE building.
+Even if you choose to work on your programming assignments on your own computer, you can work in these labs.
+The type of programming assignment you are working on will determine whether you can <a href="#pa:pa-collab">collaborate with other students</a> in the lab.

+During <a href="#staff">open lab hours</a>, tutors, TAs, and the instructors will be available to help.
+We will work with you to get you un-stuck when you're not sure what to do next on an assignment.
+We will be using the <a href="https://autograder.ucsd.edu" target="_blank">Autograder</a> system to manage to queue of requests for help in lab.
+To get in the queue, log into Autograder with your @ucsd.edu email and submit your question as a ticket:

+- Give a meaningful question or problem statement in your ticket.
+- Be prepared!
+When the tutor shows up, you should be ready to reproduce the issue you're having, have a test case that doesn't produce the right output, show them a drawing of the situation you're confused about, etc.

+Expect to have about 5 minutes with a tutor (or TA or instructor): you probably won't have the solution at the end of the conversation, but you should feel un-stuck and ready to try new approaches.

+<a id="pa:piazzahelp"></a>
+<h4>Asking & Answering questions on Piazza</h4>

+Piazza is an online discussion board where we can make announcements and students can ask questions.
+Both we (the course staff) and your classmates can answer your questions.
+There are a few kinds of questions you should ask on Piazza:

+- Private questions about closed programming assignments for clarification
+- Private questions about your grade / account
+- Public questions about open programming assignments
+- Public questions about the content of lecture, discussion, lab, and any readings

+For each assignment, you will find a Frequently Asked Questions post, where we will answer all common questions we receive in office hours and via (private) Piazza posts.
+If you ask a question that's already answered in that post, we'll likely just send you a link to that post.
+That post will be updated as new important questions and answers come in.

+When answering questions, be polite, be clear, and assume the best intentions of the person asking.
+If it turns out you make a mistake or were wrong, admit it with a smile (emoji are great for this 😊), and make sure the correct information is clear.
+Above all, keep in mind that the course is a community whose goal is to foster a positive learning environment for everyone.
+For public discussion, note that answers from your classmates are not official!
+They could be downright wrong or misleading, completely by accident.
+“My classmate said so on Piazza” is not a legitimate justification in most arguments, though they may indeed lead you in helpful directions.

 ## <a id="grading" href="#grading">Grading</a>